Ayushjain1722/Linkedin-Profile-Scraper/README.md

 ## Novelty:
+1. Can obtain results for multiple profiles.
-1. Designed the Frontend and backend for the complete project.
+2. Designed the Frontend and backend for the complete project.
-2. Generation of dataset in terms of different fields/categories as obtained from the Profile.
+3. Generation of dataset in terms of different fields/categories as obtained from the Profile.
-3. Can be used as a micro-service which can fetch data in an analysis software where different profiles are gathered and can be analysed.
+4. Can be used as a micro-service which can fetch data in an analysis software where different profiles are gathered and can be analysed.
-4. Can save the data for different persons as csv/JSON files.
+5. Can save the data for different persons as csv/JSON files.
 This can be connected to any database where the data can be stored on the cloud as well.
+6. Get the results sheet as an email.

 ## Technologies Used:
 1. Flask (Backend)